Skip to content

 Sage AutoEntry is the strongest match for an Irish business already running a Sage accounting stack - the integration depth into Sage Accounting and Sage 50cloud is materially deeper than third-party alternatives like Dext, and the supplier-statement reconciliation feature genuinely saves time for construction and trades firms managing RCT.
 The credit-based pricing is friendly for low-volume teams (50 credits at about €17/month covers a one-person consultancy) but punishes receipt-heavy months, and Sage 200 / Sage Intacct customers should verify the integration before signing.
 If your accountant already lives in Sage, AutoEntry is the obvious capture layer.
 If you are on Xero or QuickBooks and not Sage-committed, Dext remains the platform-agnostic default.

-Sage AutoEntry Irish compliance score2 of 6 pass
+Sage AutoEntry Irish tax & banking compliance 2 of 6 pass

 CRO active